-Dr. Kristin Martin serves as the Director of Clinical Education in the Family Nurse Practitioner Program and holds the rank of Assistant Professor in the School of Nursing.
-Dr. Martin served as Program Director from 2017 – 2019 and now focuses her energy on the program’s commitment to clinical relationships and placements for students.
+Dr. Kristin Martin serves as the Director of Clinical Education in the Family Nurse Practitioner Program and holds the rank of Associate Professor in the School of Nursing.
+Dr. Martin focuses her energy on the program’s clinical education components, a commitment to clinical relationships, and securing clinical placements for students.
+Dr. Martin obtained additional credentials as a Certified Academic Clinical Nurse Educator (CNEcl) to further demonstrate her commitment to assuring that FranU’s FNP program provides the best and highest quality of clinical education possible.
 Dr. Martin obtained her Bachelor of Science in Nursing from Louisiana College in 1991, Master of Science in Nursing from University of Phoenix in 2003, post-Master’s Family Nurse Practitioner certification from Louisiana State University in 2008, and Doctor of Nursing Practice from Chatham University in 2014.
-While maintaining active memberships in the Louisiana Association of Nurse Practitioners and the American Association of Nurse Practitioners, Dr. Martin also continues to serve her community as a Family Nurse Practitioner at a clinic for the uninsured.
+While maintaining active memberships in the Louisiana Association of Nurse Practitioners, the American Association of Nurse Practitioners, and the National Organization of Nurse Practitioner Faculties, Dr. Martin also continues to serve her community as a Family Nurse Practitioner at a clinic for the underserved in Ascension Parish.

 Alicia Bates, PhD, FNP-C, CDE